 Another nice bonus in not owning a home is we don’t have to spend weekends weeding the lawn or fixing something.
 Life seems to have some balance now.
 It’s about getting together more with friends and family.

-Today, we both have part-time jobs, waiting for the amended papers to come back to us from New York that the Italian Consulate in LA requested from us.
+We both had part-time jobs, waiting for the amended papers to come back to us from New York that the Italian Consulate in LA requested from us.
 We have gone back and forth to Italy for two 90-day adventures while we wait.
-You can read more about each of them in a separate post: (2016 – Parma) http://ouritalianjourney.com/90-day-adventure-italy-amazing-memorable/ and (2017 – Florence) http://ouritalianjourney.com/another-90-day-adventure-italy/.
-In between time, we stay with family and were lucky enough to rent a condo for a few months from one of Gary’s co-workers while he was in another state.
+You can read more about each of them in a separate post: (2016 – Parma) and (2017 – Florence) In between time, we stayed with family and were lucky enough to rent a condo for a few months from one of Gary’s co-workers while he was in another state.

-More challenges at this point are waiting for the last amended papers arrive from New York.
+More challenges at that point were waiting for the last amended papers to arrive from New York.
 We intend to send these documents back to California with a letter requesting an immediate appointment to obtain our Italian passports.
-If this is not granted, the laws in Italy have changed recently, yet again, and we are now able to bring our documents with us and request a Permesso di Soggiorno or “permission to stay.”
-This being said, we are looking to leave shortly.
+(Ya, like that would really happen!)
 We began this journey back in 2013 obtaining marriage and death certificates, as well as a bunch of other documents.
 These documents are what we needed from Sicily to prove Gary’s ability to claim citizenship through his grandfather who never became a United States citizen.
 He was a legal resident alien who had to register every few years to stay in this country.